marccolemont/BE-Alert-BIN-Convertor-xlsx-to-csv/README.md

 # BE-Alert BIN-Convertor xlsx-to-csv
-Convertor to convert a BIN-Alken members xlsx file to a BE-Alert compatible BIN - CSV file to be imported BE-Alert xlsx to cvs convertor
+Convertor to convert new BIN members xlsx file to a BE-Alert compatible BIN - CSV file to be imported BE-Alert xlsx to cvs convertor

 ![BE-AlertConvertorLogo](assets/BE-AlertConvertorLogo.png)